yarennoztekinn/yarennoztekinn/README.md

 - Computer Vision: Currently contributing to an image processing project utilizing OpenCV and MediaPipe libraries for real-time analysis.

 Feel free to check out my projects, and don't hesitate to connect or share feedback.
-Let's learn and grow together! 🚀

 <div align="center">
   <a href="https://www.linkedin.com/in/yaren-öztekin-287975257/" target="_blank">